FEDERAL TRADE COMMISSION, Plaintiff,

 3. Falsely representing in any manner, directly or by implication, that defendant will refund his fee to any consumer who engages defendant's scholarship services and does not obtain at least a stated amount of scholarship money resulting from his services.

 4. Falsely representing in any manner, directly or by implication, that a mail box from the U.S. Postal Service or a mail drop, including but not limited to Mail Boxes, Etc., is a physical location from which defendant conducts a business, including but not limited to any scholarship service businesses;

 5. Using any aliases or assumed names that are different from their legal names, or using names of unincorporated businesses or entities, including but not limited to names of unincorporated scholarship service businesses.

-6. Falsely representing in any manner, directly or by implication, any other fact material to a consumer's decision to utilize scholarship service businesses.
+6. Falsely representing, directly or by implication, any other fact material to a consumer's decision to utilize any service offered through direct mail solicitation, including but not limited to any scholarship service businesses.

 7. Assisting others engaged in scholarship service businesses in making, directly or by implication, the false representations and prohibitions enumerated in Paragraphs 1-6 of this Section I.

 II.
 Bond Provision

 IT IS FURTHER ORDERED that defendant Nwaigwe is permanently restrained and enjoined from either (1) engaging in scholarship service businesses, or (2) assisting others engaged in scholarship service businesses, unless he first obtains a performance bond in the principal sum of Three Hundred Thousand Dollars ($300,000):